blast007/stagedSceneGenerator/README.stagedSceneGenerator.txt

     pos = 10 20 30
     rot = 180

+For tanks, there is the option to give a flag so it'll appear to be carrying a flag.
+This option will not have any affect on shots as those are defined separately.
+    flag = US

 For tanks, there is the option of using random spawns instead of specifying the position and rotation.
 By default this is turned off, but to enable it:
     random = true